 Alternatively, a publisher could employ a hard wall where registration is obligatory to access any content.
 This is often chosen by TV replay sites that offer their content for free but use the registration wall to track a user’s watching habits and provide them with a personalized experience.
 The British Channel 4, All4.com, employs this type of wall, offering users a free account (‘My4’) with access to their viewing history, recommended shows, and the ability to add programmes to their ‘to-watch list’.

-The word ‘wall’ in the online content-producing context is used to refer to controlling access to content in some form.
+The word ‘wall’ in the online, content-producing context is used to refer to controlling access to content and asking for a value exchange of some form.
 Both a paywall and registration wall achieve this, but the main difference is that a register wall doesn’t require a payment from the user, whereas a paywall does.

 A paywall blocks access to content, requiring a reader to pay to subscribe before they can pass.